Accenture/reactive-interaction-gateway/examples/rig-kafka-pub-sub-example/example/README.md

 ```

 ### Setup the Routes in RIG
+These routes are set up in the `rig-proxy.json`.
+It is also possible to set these up by hitting an endpoint.
+This is not necessary, but is documented below for reference.

 We set up the routes in RIG by hitting the `/apis` endpoint.

 POST